1993–94 All-Ireland Senior Club Hurling Championship

 The 1993–94 All-Ireland Senior Club Hurling Championship was the 24th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 26 September 1993 and ended on 17 March 1993.
+The championship ran from 26 September 1993 to 17 March 1993.

-Sarsfields were the defending champions.
-Rathmoylan of Meath, Slaughtneil of Derry and Dicksboro of Kilkenny made their first appearances in the championship.
+Sarsfields entred the championship as the defending champions.
+Rathmolyon of Meath, Slaughtneil of Derry and Dicksboro of Kilkenny made their championship debuts.

-On 17 March 1994, Sarsfields won the championship following a 1–14 to 3–06 defeat of Toomevara in the All-Ireland final.
-This was their second All-Ireland title in succession.
+The All-Ireland final was played at Croke Park in Dublin on 17 March 1994, between Sarsfields of Galway and Toomevara of Tipperary, in what was a first championship meeting between the teams.
+Sarsfields won the match by 1–14 to 3–06 to claim a second consecutive title.

-Mike Nolan of Toomevara was the championship's top scorer with 1–38.
+Toomevara's Michael Nolan was the championship's top scorer with 1–38.